splanck/vc/docs/optimization.md

 constant at compile time.
 Intermediate results are checked for overflow; if a computation exceeds the range of `long long` the compiler emits a `Constant overflow` diagnostic.

+The loop-invariant code motion pass looks for pure computations inside a loop whose operands are defined outside the loop body.
+Such instructions are moved before the loop header so they execute only once.
+This reduces the amount of work performed during each iteration.

 The unreachable block pass scans each function and removes any instructions that cannot be reached from its `IR_FUNC_BEGIN`.
 Blocks that follow an